 Anina had been granted too many chances at life, and she felt deep in her soul that no more would come.
 She couldn't waste this one.

-A tear leaked over her lid and dropped down her cheek.
+A tear leaked under her lid and dropped down her cheek.
 Anina didn't even know she had started to cry.
 She laughed from discomfort, rubbing the tear away.
 “I hope I'm not embarrassing you.”

 “No, not at all.”
 Sano walked slowly towards her.
 “Please, won't you let me hold you?”